By Giving Religion Short Shrift, Video Games Ignore Part of What Makes Us Human

 Article continues after the video below

 Everybody's Gone to the Rapture works hard not to diminish its religious subject matter.
 Christianity is treated with an eye toward how it shapes people's reactions to increasingly desperate circumstances, both in Jeremy's plaintive prayers and in the judgmental "holier than thou" attitude displayed by many of his parishioners.
-The religiosity of this tiny British country town is emphasized and distorted by its nearness to the bizarre light that has overtaken the area and apparently vanished all of its residents.
+The religiosity of this tiny British country town is emphasised and distorted by its nearness to the bizarre light that has overtaken the area and apparently vanished all of its residents.
 The light is an expression of religious anxiety filtered through a science fictional gaze; it's an entirely other being, moving in ways incomprehensible to us, possibly capable of destroying us.
 Its presence turns the whole game into a meditation on how people respond to the nearness of the potentially transcendent.

 The Chinese Room's first game, Dear Esther, is similarly concerned with the numinous, framing its lonely island journey using Christian texts and metaphors, couching the short, emotive experience in a framework of death and rebirth.
 They're one of the only development teams I can think of that consistently treats religious concerns as worth discussing in games and works to find ways to include them that do justice to what these ideas actually mean to people.

 I don't particularly buy the line of thinking that because games are young, we should cut them slack on how and when they cover nuanced, intelligent subject matter.
-Games can and have told intelligent, emotionally involved stories.
+Games can and have told involving, intelligent, emotionally involved stories.
 Games can convey empathy and make meaning in powerful, distinctive ways.
 That's why the lack of any sort of religious engagement in most games is frustrating to me, because it's an avenue of human experience that the medium could certainly do justice to, were more developers willing to try and more audiences willing to engage.

 Related, on Motherboard: How Would the World's Religions Respond to the Singularity?

-My favorite use of religious ideas in a game might be what we see in 2006's Ōkami.
+My favourite use of religious ideas in a game might be what we see in 2006's Ōkami.
 In Clover Studio's celebrated adventure game, you play a god.
 In itself, this is not unusual, and gets back to the problems I discussed above; most games only consider godhood in terms of power.
-That's why most "god games," wherein you control and develop a civilization or world, are not, in my mind, satisfactory engagements with religious ideas.
+That's why most "god games", wherein you control and develop a civilization or world, are not, in my mind, satisfactory engagements with religious ideas.
 They're less concerned with questions of metaphysics, faith, or the way we make meaning in human experience and community and more with the way we use power to help or hinder, which is a topic that I think dovetails with direct religious concerns but is separate from them.